Key Largo

 My Thoughts

 It's hard to make comments on a collection as full of unique personalities as this one.
 Scandal was wonderfully received during its short life, and has become something of a “Holy Grael” blend for many.
 I don't know, for sure, if this is due to its rarity, or because it really was that good.
-I know I liked it, but I was a little surprised by its reception.
+I know I liked it, but I was a little surprised by the enthusiasm of its reception.

 The other blends in this collection have also become very popular, and with good reason.
-Each has all the characteristics that can make a blend a classic.
+Each has all the characteristics that can ultimately make a blend a classic.
 Time will tell, of course, but they've been going strong since their respective introductions, so I've got high hopes.

 The Future